carlsmith/coffeeshop/scripts/main.coffee.md

     slate.setTheme "ace/theme/vibrant_ink"
     slate.session.setMode "ace/mode/coffee"

-This just resizes the slate on changes.
+This invokes an event handler assignment that encloses a hook to the slate document, and just resizes the slate whenever it changes.

+    do ->

         doc = slate.getSession().getDocument()

         slate.on "change", ->

             slateDiv.style.height = "#{ 16 * do doc.getLength }px"
             do slate.resize
             do clock.scrollIntoView

 Create the `inputs` hash that stores user input hashes, which includes source maps, compiled JavaScript and so on.
 The `inputCount` just tallies the number